All Episodes

 What I wouldn't pay to hear their voices once again.

-It's their best sale of the year, 65% off during their legacy box cyber week event, limited quantities, ready to ship.
+It's their best sale of the year, 65% off during their Legacy Box Cyber Week event, limited quantities, ready to ship.

-The steel will go fast.
+This deal will go fast.

 Go right now to their website.

-It's legacybox.com/slash Hannity.
+It's legacybox.com slash Hannity.

-Get your legacy box today, send it in when you're ready.
+Send it in when you're ready.

-Legacybox.com slash Hannity.
+LegacyBox.com slash Hannity.

-I I I I wasn't I was very transparent.
+I was very transparent.

-I said it's gonna be the fundamentals.
+I said, it's going to be the fundamentals.

 I want this to be about a debate about the issues that impact the people in their respective states.

-But it's but it's also every state.
+But it's also every state.

-I think people forget that you know, state laws, state regulations, you know, state policy, local uh government, state government, it can have a much greater impact on our day-to-day lives than anything that happens in Washington, D.C.
-That that to me is why it was important.
+I think people forget that state laws, state regulations, state policy, local government, state government, it can have a much greater impact on our day-to-day lives than anything that happens in Washington, D.C.

 The only thing I've gotten hammered on is the fact that I brought up the truth.